yagoferrer/map-tools/README.md

       }
   }
 ```

-Here you can find a list of all the [Native Map Events] (https://developers.google.com/maps/documentation/javascript/events)
+### Custom Map Events

-You can also listen for this custom event: `marker_visibility_changed` that will give you the total of current visible Markers on the Map.
+- `marker_visibility_changed` that will give you the total of current visible Markers on the Map.
 This is very useful if you are planning on Cluster/Uncluster
 based on that value.

 ```javascript